 According to the American Cancer Society, support groups make a difference.
-One clinical trial found that support groups helped relieve tension, anxiety, fatigue and confusion.
-Other research shows a link between group support and greater tolerance of cancer treatment and ability to follow treatment plans.
-My experience as a cancer support services specialist is that support groups can enhance quality of life.
+One clinical trial found that support groups helped relieve tension, anxiety, fatigue, and confusion.
+Other research shows a link between group support and greater tolerance of cancer treatment and the ability to follow treatment plans.
+My experience as a cancer support services specialist is that support groups can enhance the quality of life.

 Here’s a list of cancer support groups:

 Cancer Survivorship meets to provide support, education and social activities for cancer survivors.

 Lunch and Learn provide education and support for patients and families.